Diane Gifford-Gonzalez: Biography

 Gifford-Gonzalez attended the University of California, Berkeley, where she received her B.A., M.A., and her Ph.D.

-She has been the past President of both the Society for American Archaeology and the Society of Africanist Archaeologists, and has served on boards for the International Conference of Archaeozoology (ICAZ), the Society for American Archaeology (SAA), and the Archaeology Division of the American Anthropological Association.
+She has been the past President of both the Society for American Archaeology and the Society of Africanist Archaeologists, and has served on boards for the International Council of Archaeozoology (ICAZ), the Society for American Archaeology (SAA), and the Archaeology Division of the American Anthropological Association.
 She was also on the Academic Advisory Council of the Wenner-Gren Foundation for Anthropological Research and the Long-Range Planning Committee of the American Anthropological Association.
 In addition, she is on the editorial boards for the African Archaeological Review, Journal of African Archaeology, California Archaeology, and Teals d’Arqueologia.

 She retired from teaching at the University of California, Santa Cruz at the end of the academic year in 2015.
 She has also taught at the University of Nairobi, the University of Tromsø, la Universidad del Centro de la Provincia de Buenos Aires, Argentina, and Academia Sinica, Beijing, China.
-In 2018, she release the textbook "An Introduction to Zooarchaeology".
+In 2018, she published "An Introduction to Zooarchaeology" a 26-chapter textbook.